Rahee93/homePage-temp/README.md

 Tutorials of the basic concept of React https://reactjs.org/docs/getting-started.html

 # Redux
 The terryfox run website also uses Redux to manage the React state, and it is a more advanced topic for state management.
 If you want you can learn it here https://redux.js.org/.
-But I think you do not have to use it when you adding codes for React, because React has its own state management without Redux.
+But you do not have to use it when you adding codes for React, because React has its own state management without Redux.